 - When your baby is used to falling asleep like this (usually another three nights), move your chair or bed away from the cot a short distance (30-40 cm).
-Remain in the chair or bed until your baby falls asleep.
+Stay in the chair or bed until your baby falls asleep.

 - Move your bed or chair gradually towards the doorway and out of baby’s room.
 This could take a period of 1-3 weeks.

 - If your baby wakes overnight, return to the chair or bed (at the point you are up to with settling).
 Stay there until baby goes back to sleep.